-SUBMISSION OF COMMENTS ON PROPOSED REVISIONS TO ANNEX 13 OF VOLUME 4 EU GUIDELINES TO GOOD MANUFACTURING PRACTICE
+SUBMISSION OF COMMENTS ON NEW PROPOSED REVISIONS TO ANNEX 13 OF VOLUME 4 EU GUIDELINES TO GOOD MANUFACTURING PRACTICE

-ISPE is pleased to provide comments on the above Guidelines, compiled by the Investigational Products Community of Practice within ISPE.
-In general the changes are welcome and give additional clarity to the existing Annex.
-Our main observations are:
+ISPE is pleased to provide revised comments on the above Guidelines, compiled by the Investigational Products Community of Practice within ISPE.
+These revised comments are based on the new revision to the Annex published by the EMEA in October 2008.
+While there are some minor changes to our previous comments, our main observation remain.
+These observations are as follows:

-- Some sections need clarification to avoid different interpretation in the different member states, and local laws or regulations need to take these revisions into account, in order for the benefits to be achieved, and to avoid problems during inspections. - 2.
+- 1. In general the changes are welcome and give additional clarity to the existing Annex. - 2.
+Some sections need clarification to avoid different interpretation in the different member states, and local laws or regulations need to take these revisions into account, in order for the benefits to be achieved, and to avoid problems during inspections. - 3.
 The new sections describe conditions where the sponsor and manufacturer are different, emphasizing the need for a Technical Agreement.
-Due consideration needs to be made where sponsor and manufacturer are the same, hence responsibilities for activities may be defined in a standard operating procedure without the need for a Technical Agreement. - 3.
-Retention period needs to be modified and sampling requirements need to be clarified in particular for sample size and definition of retention samples - The current proposed revision does not contain any reference for the necessity to minimize the risk of the application of counterfeited comparator products.
+Due consideration needs to be made where sponsor and manufacturer are the same, hence responsibilities for activities may be defined in a standard operating procedure without the need for a Technical Agreement. - 4.
+Retention period needs to be modified and sampling requirements need to be clarified in particular for sample size and definition of retention samples - 5.
+The current proposed revision does not contain any reference for the necessity to minimize the risk of the application of counterfeited comparator products.
 A recommendation concerning the prevention should be included.